1. Bicom Systems

 Where XXX is an IP address for which you are enabling debugging:

-Additional command that can be used is an ability to store pjsip logger output to PCAP file:
+An additional command that can be used is the ability to store pjsip logger output to PCAP file:

 For example: